TaxHawk Review: Find Out If This Tax Software Flies Above Its Peers

-The beginning of the year inevitably leads to thoughts of April 15 and the upcoming tax season.
+The beginning of the year inevitably leads to thoughts the upcoming tax season.
 Millions of Americans rely on tax software packages to help them file their taxes.
 Tax software aids people in navigating their way through complicated tax rules and typically costs less than hiring an accountant.
-It can also help taxpayers file — and receive any refund they’re due — early
+It can also help taxpayers file — and receive any refund they’re due — early.

 Users have several modules to choose from under TaxHawk’s Products & Pricing menu.
 In addition to navigation links to the free and deluxe editions, you’ll find options for filing a tax extension or filling out a prior year’s return.
 You can prepare returns for as far back as 2012, but you’ll need to print and mail in the completed forms.